Applications due Jan. 4

 - Target research of chemical biology is not specified.
 Chemical biology is defined as research that deals with the interface between chemistry and biology.
 The criteria for this field are deliberately broad so as not to disqualify potentially innovative and groundbreaking projects.

-Project duration may last up to three years with annual funding of up to $300,000 per year.
+Project duration may last up to three years with annual funding of up to $300,000/year.
 The foundation will provide up to a maximum of an additional 15 percent ($45,000) per year to be used for institutional indirect costs.
 The total amount of the three-year grant is up to $1,035,000.

 - The PI must have an M.D. and/or a Ph.D. degree.

-- The PI must be a new applicant to the Ono Initiative, or, if they are returning, have applied more than three years ago for a project different from the one they are currently proposing.
+- The PI must be a new applicant to the Ono Initiative, or, if they are returning, have applied over three years ago for a project different from the one they are currently proposing.

-- The PI must be a young and/or mid-career scientist (15 years or less from starting independent academic position).
+- The PI must be a young and/or mid-career scientist (15 years or below of experience from starting independent academic position at the date of LOI submission).

-- The PI may not already be engaged in other sponsored research with Ono Pharmaceutical Co., Ltd., and/or a grant program with the Ono Pharma Foundation.
-(Contact LSO@vanderbilt.edu with)
+- The PI may not already be engaged in other sponsored research with Ono Pharmaceutical Co., Ltd. and/or grant program with Ono Pharma Foundation.
+(Contact LSO@vanderbilt.edu with questions.)

 - The PI may not apply for funding to amplify current work.
 However, PIs may research a new idea based on a prior finding of the PI.